 In closing the inaugural Climate Finance Accelerator (CFA) in London on September 15, with his trademark mix of humour and thoughtfulness, UNFCCC’s Nick Nuttall compared the Paris Agreement to a concept car seen at a motor show.
 “It’s breathtaking to look at,” he told the 150-strong audience of investors, bankers and country delegations, “but when you lift the bonnet, there’s no engine underneath it.”

 His reference was to the need for the Paris ‘rule book’ that will be the focus of negotiations at COP 23 and make Paris run as an agreement.
 But if the rule-book is the car’s engine, without a power source the engine itself can’t run.
 And the power source for Paris is the money to implement the country commitments: without this money, Paris will remain gleaming but stuck on that motor-show stand.

-Nuttall was speaking to a room fairly buzzing with energy – energy that resulted, I believe, from a realisation that over the course of an intensive week, the CFA concept had, as hoped, offered a glimpse of how to bridge the biggest barrier to the financial power source for Paris: the gulf between governments and private finance.
+Nuttall was speaking to a room fairly buzzing with energy – energy that resulted, I believe, from a realisation that over the course of an intensive week, the Climate Finance Accelerator concept had, as hoped, offered a glimpse of how to bridge the biggest barrier to the financial power source for Paris: the gulf between governments and private finance.

 So what new was learned and created?